-Oregon Indian Tribal Gaming and EmploymentJanuary 13, 2017 In 1987, the U.S. Supreme Court affirmed the authority of tribal governments to establish gaming operations independent of state regulation provided that the state in question permits some form of gaming.
+Oregon Indian Tribal Gaming and EmploymentAugust 16, 2018 In 1987, the U.S. Supreme Court affirmed the authority of tribal governments to establish gaming operations independent of state regulation provided that the state in question permits some form of gaming.
 Congress took up the issue of tribal gaming and conducted a series of hearings, ultimately culminating in the passage of the Indian Gaming Regulatory Act of 1988 (IGRA).

 The National Indian Gaming Commission (NIGC) – www.nigc.gov – is an independent federal regulatory agency of the United States that was established pursuant to the IGRA.
 The NIGC website provides a list of gaming tribes and reports on tribal gaming revenue.
 According to the NIGC, there are eight Indian casinos operating in Oregon.

-Nationally, the Indian gaming industry has grown from one that produced $5.5 billion in total revenues in 1995, to one that reached nearly $30 billion in 2015.
-Since 2010, the Indian gaming industry has experienced 2.6 percent growth annually.
-The most recent Indian gaming statistics, provided by the NIGC, indicate that in 2015 there were more than 474 Indian gaming establishments in the United States associated with 238 tribes across 28 states; for comparative purposes, state lotteries generate $73.9 billion in total sales for 43 states and the District of Columbia; $231 per capita.
+Nationally, the Indian gaming industry has grown from one that produced $5.5 billion in total revenues in 1995, to one that reached $32.5 billion in 2017.
+Since 2012, the Indian gaming industry has experienced 3.3 percent growth annually.
+The most recent Indian gaming statistics, provided by the NIGC, indicate that in 2017 there were 482 Indian gaming establishments in the United States associated with 256 tribes across 28 states.

 The contributions of Indian gaming to Oregon’s economy were analyzed by ECONorthwest over 2012 and 2013.
 According to the report, Indian tribal gaming stimulated more than $1.4 billion in total economic output statewide, supporting 11,510 jobs and $237.1 million in wages and benefits.
 Grants and donations from Indian tribes to local charities totaled $6.9 million in 2013.